 Opens a menu of nearby objects on which the wearer can be forced to sit.

-[prefix] stand / standnow (forces the wearer to stand)
+[prefix] unsit (forces the wearer to stand and allows stand)

 - Dress: Restricts the wearer’s ability to add or remove attachments and clothing layers. [prefix] forbid dress / allow dress

 - Blur: uses RLV to enforce the debug setting “RenderResolutionDivisor” and create a blurred vision of the environment on the viewer screen.
 The amount of blurring can be set from the camera settings within the [CUSTOMIZE] submenu

 - Names/Map: This group restricts navigation data.
 When active the wearer cannot see names, hovertext (group tags), minimap, world map, or locations at the viewer top menu. [prefix] forbid daze / allow daze